sourcegraph/customer-training/trainings/sourcegraph-101/lesson-plan.md

 ❗️ It may be worth emphasizing to the customer that Sourcegraph search is used to find the associated repos, but does not limit what actions they can take—those are essentially limited only by what can be scripted by the end user.

+❗️ This is writen to have the trainer run the Batch Change in the browser rather than the CLI; the CE can swap to the CLI if preferred or indicated in some way, but browser/SSBC is recommended here for speed.

 ### Conclusion

 With Batch Changes, I can make a huge impact in my codebase for things as small as a version bump to things as large as a significant refactor, and I have a live-updating dashboard to track how that progress is going.
 No more spreadsheets and wrangling folks in Slack to coordinate work!